Peptide Fox

 Population note: The lipid data above comes primarily from the non-diabetic obesity trial.
 In type 2 diabetes, where GIP signaling is impaired and metabolic baselines differ, lipid responses may vary.
 Separate T2D trials reported similar directional improvements but with different magnitudes.

-Phase 3 trials will provide larger-scale confirmation, but the magnitude of effect — particularly on liver fat and LDL via PCSK9 — is qualitatively different from the other drugs.
+Phase 3 trials will provide larger-scale confirmation, but the magnitude of effect on liver fat, triglycerides, and LDL is qualitatively different from semaglutide and tirzepatide.

 What This Means for Different Lipid Profiles